 - the pre-alert process (where the ambulance crew phones ahead to prepare the hospital) is inconsistent in terms of length, the volume and order of information and who delivers that information.

-Part two will follow and has a focus on the clinical diagnosis of aortic dissection.
+Part two has a focus on the clinical diagnosis of aortic dissection.

 Department of Health and Social Care